-Create safety in the conversation
+3. Create safety in the conversation

 It is important to create an atmosphere in which a constructive dialogue can take place.
-This includes speaking and listening with respect, reserving judgement and assumptions by maintaining curiosity, keeping the discussion on topic and giving each party the opportunity to speak.
+This includes speaking and listening with respect, reserving judgement and assumptions by maintaining curiosity, keeping the discussion on topic and allowing each party to speak.

-Make and accept repair attempts
+4. Make and accept repair attempts

 Most conflict discussions go off track and end in a quagmire of emotion.
-In a large part this can be avoided by making and accepting repairs.
+This can be avoided by making and accepting repairs.
 When we make repairs, we are taking responsibility for our part of the difficulty and are acknowledging our partner's point of view.
 When we accept repairs, we acknowledge that we have heard and are willing to let go of the hurt and move forward.

-Seek for a Win/Win
+5. Seek for a Win/Win